craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Slimknife

 You have spent your life before adventure as an agent of [[Baron Avory]].
-You placed items in certain locations, spoke odd phrases to certain peoples, and copied documents you didn't understand.
+You placed items in certain locations, spoke odd phrases to certain peoples, copied documents you didn't understand, and slit the throats of targets whose name or crime you did not dare ask.

 You gain +2 to your Charisma Score and +1 to your Dexterity Score.
-You are proficient in the Acrobatics and Stealth Skills.
+You are proficient in the Deception and Stealth Skills.
 You know [[Golopak (language)]] and [[Thieves Cant (language)]].

 In addition,